oasysgames/oasys-docs/docs/staking/4-explore/1-2-csv-download.md

 - Choose the desired time period for which you want to download the CSV file.
 - Click on the reCAPTCHA to verify that you are not a robot.
 - Click on the Download button to download the CSV file to your computer.
+- If the period of data to be downloaded is wide, the load on the server will be high and the download will take time.

 ### Download CLI (optional)